geshu18/app/Getting-Started.md

 }
 ```

-Verify the version number: get the latest from the [Release page](https://github.com/Microsoft/ApplicationInsights-aspnetcore/releases).
+Verify the version number: get the latest from the [Releases page](https://github.com/Microsoft/ApplicationInsights-aspnetcore/releases).

-In the case of **.NET Core** applications, if you run into restore errors with respect to Application Insights dependency, please add  "dnxcore50"  and  "portable-net45+win8"  to the imports list (if it does not exist), under  frameworks  section of  `project.json`, as shown below.
+In the case of **.NET Core** applications, if you run into restore errors with respect to Application Insights dependency, please add "dnxcore50" and "portable-net45+win8" to the imports list (if it does not exist), under the frameworks section of  `project.json`, as shown below.
 Please see [Migrating from DNX](https://docs.microsoft.com/en-us/dotnet/articles/core/migrating-from-dnx) for more details.

 ```JSON
 {